PyPSA/linopy/doc/index.rst

 -  Define (arrays of) contnuous or binary variables with **coordinates**, e.g. time, consumers, etc.
--  Apply **arithmetic operations** on the variables like adding, substracting, multiplying with all the **broadcasting** potentials of xarray
+-  Apply **arithmetic operations** on the variables like adding, subtracting, multiplying with all the **broadcasting** potentials of xarray
 -  Apply **arithmetic operations** on the **linear expressions** (combination of variables)